+Original Essay (8-10 pp.)

-Essay (8-10 pp.) dealing with a text that engages the seminar theme: Self-reflection.
-Grading criteria: one-page proposal submitted; draft of essay submitted; final draft includes at least eight "works cited," with quotations from the texts and specific citation of sources using MLA parenthetical system, showing knowledge and understanding of the texts discussed as evidenced by clear writing, logical paragraphing, and correctness of English usage.
-Note well: You must give an oral report and turn in a draft of this essay for feedback.
+Essay (personal or traditional) dealing with a text that engages the seminar theme: Self-reflection.
+Grading criteria: one-page proposal submitted; draft of essay submitted; final draft includes at least six "works cited," with quotations from the texts and specific citation of sources using MLA parenthetical system, showing knowledge and understanding of the texts discussed as evidenced by clear writing, logical paragraphing, and correctness of English usage.
+Note: You must give an oral report and turn in a draft of this essay.
 The final draft will be due when you submit your portfolio.
 See calendar for due dates.